Canada Fishing Season Calendar 2026: Opener Dates by Province

 Season dates are planning references.
 Confirm the current provincial, territorial, federal, or park regulations before fishing.

-How to Use the 2026 Season Calendar
+How the 2026 Season Calendar Helps

 | Situation | What The Calendar Helps Settle | Next Step |